drwpow/pow.rs/src/pages/blog/anger-can-be-a-force-for-good.md

 ---
-title: anger can be a force for good
+title: Anger can be a force for good
 description: if expressed right—a huge, ginormous “if”
 date: 2017-10-28
 tags: ['other']